- A Journey through India

 - For Charity

-Follow us on our 3000+ km tour across India and donate for Childaid Network
+3000+ km tour across India in the name of Childaid Network

 It may sound like a crazy idea.
 10 Catanimals traveling through the northern part of India on Motor-Rickshaws.
 But if the reason for such a journey is the support for a great humanitarian project like Childaid Network, that idea may sound a little less crazy.

 Childaid Network is doing valuable work in the northeastern part of India, supporting projects for refugee children and street children as well as setting up schools for children in need.
 We from Catan, together with our partners at Kosmos and Mayfair, want to support this work with our journey.
 We hope that this will draw attention to the much needed help there, and will encourage you to help there in some way, too.

 As part in the April Rickshaw Run rally, we had deployed 4 teams, which traveled from the west to the far off east of India, on Rickshaws alone and at the mercy of India's merciless traffic.

 Pictures property of Childaid Network

 Published with permission of Catan GmbH (Germany) and its exclusive game publishing licensees, Mayfair Games, Inc. and Kosmos Verlag.
 Copyright © 2015 by Catan GmbH.
 “Catan,” the “Catan Sun Logo,” the “Catan Sun,” the “Catan Rickshaw Run,” and all other titles and graphic marks, if not marked otherwise, are trademarks of Catan GmbH.
 All rights reserved.
 No reproductions or commercial use without permission of Catan GmbH.